 The Ag Center can also host livestock shows, something the AISD couldn’t do in the past.
 Just two months after opening, the Ag Center hosted its first livestock show last December, the Arlington Winter Classic.

 Experiences like raising animals and participating in livestock shows add significantly to the education in the classroom and offer invaluable lessons in areas like responsibility, entrepreneurship and leadership.

 “A lot of learning happens outside the classroom,” Durr said.

 Future Farmers of America is another big part of that.
 The organization provides students a wealth of opportunities and learning experiences that help with career development and teach leadership.
 Previously, only AHS and Martin had chapters of FFA, but now the two chapters have merged to create a districtwide chapter open to all students, with meetings held at the Ag Center.
 Participation immediately doubled last year and will likely continue to grow.

 Courses at the Ag Center include ag mechanics, intro to welding, wildlife management, livestock production and veterinary medical applications.
-A vet assistant practicum, which includes a vet tech certification, will be added this school year.
+A vet assistant practicum, which includes a vet tech certification, has been added this school year.

 “We’d like to add more courses based on student interest, courses like range management and a student-run orchard and garden,” Durr said.
 “This program is only going to grow.”

 It’s already growing, and growing fast.
-In fact, the Ag Center is already maxed out for next year with 559 students enrolled to attend classes at the new facility.
+In fact, the Ag Center is already maxed out for this year with 559 students enrolled in classes at the new facility.

 But Durr couldn’t be happier about that.